Down-step statistics in generalized Dyck paths: Asymptotics for down-step statistics

 For the \textit{beginning of paths} (Proposition~\ref{prop:asy1}), the limiting behaviour depends on $t$.
 In particular, for $t=0$ we obtain

 and for $t=k$,

-Notice that~\eqref{eq:lamb11} is just a shifted version (in terms of $r$) of~\eqref{eq:lamb1}.
+Notice that~\eqref{eq:lamb11} is the same sum as in~\eqref{eq:lamb1} with a shifted upper limit of $r+1$ instead of $r$.
 This means that for fixed $r$ and $k \to \infty$, the quantity $\E X_{n,k,r} / k$ has the same asymptotic behaviour as $\E X_{n,0,r+1} / k$.
 This is also indicated by Figure~\ref{fig:asymptotic-plots:c}, compare the values represented by the red dots (corresponding to $\E X_{n,k,r}/k$) to the values represented by the blue dots one unit to the right (corresponding to $E X_{n, 0, r+1}/k$).

 In contrast, analogous limiting expressions for the \textit{end of paths} (Proposition~\ref{prop:asy2}) do not depend on $t$, with the exception of down-steps after the last up-step.
 Namely, for $k\to \infty$ we have